 You will need to complete the Free Application for Federal Student Aid (FAFSA) by the IU Bloomington priority deadline (March 10) to be considered for a IU Pell Promise Award.
 If you are awarded a Federal Pell Grant, you will automatically be considered for the IU Pell Promise Award.

-- Be 21st Century Scholars Grant recipients and maintain that program’s requirements
+- Be 21st Century Scholarship Award recipients and maintain that program’s requirements

 - Apply to IU early in the fall of their senior year and be accepted for admission to a bachelor’s degree program at IU Bloomington